 The most vital part of helping someone get help for their substance abuse is to get them to support quickly and when they are willing.
 All too often, addicts will be confronted to get professional help and, at the last minute, change their mind and not go through with it.
 This is a regular occurrence for addicts because their disease is so powerful that nothing else matters.
 People who are addicted to drugs have lost the ability to care about anything else.
 As sad as this is, there is a way to help them.
 The first step is to locate a quality drug addiction treatment program that can have someone admitted immediately, that same day or the next day.
 This way, they are less likely to change their mind and give in to their drug use.
 The National Institute on Drug Abuse states how necessary it is to act quickly when someone says they are ready to end their struggle with drugs or alcohol.
 Their disease can easily take back over, and they can change their mind and head back to the liquor store or dealer’s house in an instant.
 According to the National Institute on Drug Abuse:

 Treatment needs to be readily available.
 Because drug-addicted individuals may be uncertain about entering treatment, taking advantage of available services, the moment people are ready for treatment is critical.
 Potential patients can be lost if treatment is not immediately available or readily accessible.
 As with other chronic diseases, the earlier treatment is offered in the disease process, the greater the likelihood of positive outcomes.
 (NIDA)

 Stealing from Family for Drugs

 Once a family member has begun stealing from the home, it is an unfortunate indication that they are addicted to drugs and need professional help.
 The programs at Evoke Wellness in Florida provide in-depth treatment programs that are tailored to meet the needs of each individual.
-Evoke Wellness Florida relies on evidence-based forms of therapy that re proven to help even the most addicted person learn how to change and enjoy life drug-free for good.
+Evoke Wellness at Miramar relies on evidence-based forms of therapy that re proven to help even the most addicted person learn how to change and enjoy life drug-free for good.